Jacob Bancroft: Oxford City

 Without a club, Bancroft played in four of Oxford City's pre-season friendlies ahead of the start of their 2020–21 campaign, with a view to earning a contract for the season.
 The trial proved successful and he signed a one-year deal with the National League South club on 28 September 2020.
 He made his debut in Oxford's 2–0 home victory against Bath City on 6 October 2020, coming as a 95th-minute substitute in the match.
 Bancroft scored his first goals for the club, also his first in senior football, in a 4–2 win over Haringey Borough in the FA Trophy on 16 January 2021.
 Three days later, he scored his first league goal in a 5–3 win at Hemel Hempstead.

 Stevenage

 After scoring three times in his previous two games at Oxford City, Bancroft joined League Two club Stevenage on 21 January 2021.
 Bancroft was released by the club in May 2021, having made no first-team appearances during his time there.

 Return to Oxford City

 Bancroft returned to Oxford City on 1 July 2021, signing a two-year contract.

 Billericay Town

 In July 2022, Bancroft joined Isthmian League Premier Division club Billericay Town following their relegation to the division.

 Hartley Wintney

 In October 2022, Bancroft signed for Southern Football League Premier Division South club Hartley Wintney.

 Kingstonian

 On 2 December 2022, Bancroft signed for Kingstonian.

+Leatherhead

+In January 2026, Bancroft joined Isthmian League South Central Division leaders Leatherhead.

+Bracknell Town

+After a brief spell with Sutton Common Rovers, Bancroft joined Bracknell Town for the 2026-27 season.

+Swindon Supermarine

+Bancroft joined Swindon Supermarine in September 2026.